We are St Helens Council

 Please note successful applicants will be subject to Enhanced DBS Disclosure

-If you would like to discuss any aspect of this role or application before applying your welcome to discuss this with us by contacting Marie Collinson for an informal chat on 01744 673445
+If you would like to discuss any aspect of this role or application before applying your welcome to discuss this with us by contacting Joanne Lethbridge contact number is 01744 671772.

 Thank you for your interest in working for Children’s Services at St Helens Council and we look forward to receiving your application.